MasterBin-IIAU/AlphaRefine/README.md

 ## News
 - A TensorRT optimized version of AlphaRefine is available [here](https://github.com/ymzis69/AlphaRefine_TensorRT).
 - The code for **CVPR2021** is updated.
-The old version is still available by `git checkout vot2020`.
+The old version is still available by

+        git clone -b vot2020 https://github.com/MasterBin-IIAU/AlphaRefine.git
 - AlphaRefine is accepted by the **CVPR2021**
 - :trophy: **Alpha-Refine wins VOT2020 Real-Time Challenge with EAOMultistart 0.499!**
 - VOT2020 winner presentation [slide](VOT20-RT-Report.pdf) has been uploaded.**